Water main break turns streets into rapids, requires rescues

 Pittsburgh Public Schools announced the closure of at least 10 schools Friday because of limited access to water in buildings.
 Schools in Mount Lebanon and Brentwood Borough were also closed.

-Pittsburgh police say that a 24-inch main broke in the morning and that three people were rescued from two homes.
+Pittsburgh police say that a 24-inch (61-centimeter) main broke in the morning and that three people were rescued from two homes.

 Wendy Gitzen was among the rescued.
-She says the rushing waters moved her car and a shed about 30 feet away from the house.
+She says the rushing waters moved her car and a shed about 30 feet (9 meters) away from the house.

 Police say the break was closed around 11:30 a.m., after about six hours.